przemkalit/aap_configuration/roles/object_diff/README.md

 # controller_configuration.object_diff

 An ansible role to manage the object diff of the AWX or Automation Controller configuration.
-This role leverage the controller_object_diff.py lookup plugin of the redhat_cop.controller_configuration, comparing two lists, one taken directly from the API and the other one from the git repository, and it could be used to delete objects in the AWX or Automation Controller that are not defined in the git repository list.
+This role leverage the controller_object_diff.py lookup plugin of the infra.controller_configuration, comparing two lists, one taken directly from the API and the other one from the git repository, and it could be used to delete objects in the AWX or Automation Controller that are not defined in the git repository list.

 ## Requirements

 `ansible-galaxy collection install -r tests/collections/requirements.yml` to be installed.
-Currently: `awx.awx` or `ansible.controller` and `redhat_cop.controller_configuration`.
+Currently: `awx.awx` or `ansible.controller` and `infra.controller_configuration`.

 ## Role Variables